JulieRauer/Questionnaire/Questionnaire_After.md

 35. Were you satisfied with the display of the address and map shown?

-	Circle: 1 - satisfied, 5 - not satisfied
+	Circle: 1 - satisfied, 2 - good, 3 - okay, 4 - not so much, 5 - not satisfied

 	<pre>1	2	3	4	5 <pre>